dchen71/kitto_katsu/README.md

 # kitto_katsu
-A site which lists some of the wonders of the eastern world of Kit Kats
+A site which contains generalized information about Japanese Kit Kats as well as map data for the stores in Japan